LTUC/amman-dotnet-401d2/Curriculum/Class02/LAB.md

 - Record each transaction the user records and when they exit, provide a receipt for every transaction they conducted.

 ## ReadMe

+#### A Readme is a requirement.
+No Readme = No Grade.
+Here are the requirements for a valid readme: <br />

 A README is a module consumer's first -- and maybe only -- look into your creation.
 The consumer wants a module to fulfill their need, so you must explain exactly what need your module fills, and how effectively it does so.
 <br />
 Your job is to

-1. tell them what it is (with context)
+1. tell them what it is (with context, provide a summary)
-2. show them what it looks like in action
+2. show them what it looks like in action (Visuals)
-3. show them how they use it
+3. show them how they use it (Step by step directions, "Happy Path" walk through)
 4. tell them any other relevant details
 <br />